Home of English Grammar

 1. By the time the journal issue went to press, the author had revised the final paragraph twice to soften the claim.

-2. In the introduction, she writes as if the debate has been settled, but the footnotes tell a different story.
+2. In the introduction, she writes as if the debate was settled, but the footnotes tell a different story.

 3. For months, the committee has been debating the same wording, which is why the policy still reads oddly.